trailofbits/osquery/docs/wiki/deployment/yara.md

-# YARA-based scanning with osquery
+# YARA-based Scanning with osquery

 There are two YARA-related tables in osquery, which serve very different purposes.
 The first table, called `yara_events`, uses osquery's [Events framework](../development/pubsub-framework.md) to monitor for filesystem changes and will execute YARA when a file change event fires.
-The second table, just called `yara`, is a table for performing an on-demand YARA scan.
+Specifically, on macOS it uses `FSEvents` and on Linux it uses `inotify` events.
+The second table, just called `yara`, is a table for performing an on-demand YARA scan of a file or group of files.

 In this document, "signature file" is intended to be synonymous with "YARA rule file" (plain-text files commonly distributed with a `.yar` or `.yara` filename extension, although any extension is allowed).